ScratchAddons/website-v2/content/blog/v1-40-released.md

 # What's new in v1.40

-We've made a few aesthetic improvements to existing addons and one new addon!
+We've made a few improvements to existing addons and there's a new addon or two!

 ## 🌻 Project splash screens